UBC-MDS/auto_eda/README.md

 ## License

 `mds_array_manipulation` was created by Kittipong Wongwipasamitkun, Sean Mckay, Yan Zeng, Aishwarya Nadimpally.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the MIT license for software code part including source code examples in the documentation and it is licensed under the terms of the Attribution-ShareAlike 4.0 International, for Parts Other than the Software Code (Package Documentation, Data, Text, and any Media).
+See [`LICENSE`](https://github.com/UBC-MDS/mds_array_manipulation/blob/main/LICENSE).

 ## Credits